Three men are facing charges in Toronto SMS Blaster arrests

 Key Takeaways

-• SMS blasters mimic legitimate cell towers; nearby phones auto-connect and receive smishing messages impersonating banks and trusted organizations.
+• The device mimicked a legitimate cellular tower, forcing nearby phones to connect and receive smishing texts impersonating banks and trusted orgs.

 Hacker News Comment Review